laurelnaiad/mldock/README.md

 ## Status

-This is pre-alpha software.
-The api is entirely unfrozen (8/20/2017).
-That said, this builder is meant to serve as a baseline for other things, and so it may have reached its terminal feature set, give or take some knobs and dials.
+This is alpha software (8/20/2017).
+The api may change as it gets some use.
+That said, this builder is meant to serve as a baseline for other things, and so it may have reached its terminal feature set, give or take some polish/knobs and dials.

 ## Installation